-You can renew your driving licence online.
+You can renew your driving licence via Traficom's e-Services.
 To renew you licence, you do not need a medical certificate if:

 In all other cases, you will need to attach to your electronic application a medical certificate on your fitness to drive.
 You can retrieve the certificate from the Patient Data Repository if your physician has stored the medical certificate in the Repository using a separate form application.